Too many people?

-- How much land is the USA is lost to urban sprawl every year?
-Can you think of any way to alter this situation without stopping or limiting population growth?
+- How much land in the United States is lost to urban sprawl every year?

-- How has land use around Phoenix, Arizona, USA changed since 1912?
+- How has land use around Phoenix, Arizona changed since 1912?

 - How does urban growth affect water usage?
 What problems does this present for the sustainability of urban environments?

 - Describe the rate of human population growth.